OWI Revocation Hearing

 a.
 Whether the person refused to submit to the test or tests.

 b.
-Whether a test was administered and the test results indicated an alcohol concentration equal to or in excess of the level prohibited under section 321J.2 or 321J.2A.
+Whether a test was administered and the test results indicated an alcohol concentration equal to or over the level prohibited under section 321J.2 or 321J.2A.

 Iowa Code § 321J.13(2) (emphasis added).